 3) Read what it says to make certain that you have selected the correct download and it has correctly identified your operating system.

 4) You should also see a dialog from the Registry Editor asking if you want to incorporate a .REG file into your registry.
-The example shown is from Windows XP; Windows Vista will require two additional steps: agreeing to run the program from an "untrusted" source and then the step to run the Registry Editor if you have the User Access Controls set.
+Windows 10 will require two additional steps: agreeing to run the program from an "untrusted" source and then the step to run the Registry Editor if you have the User Access Controls set.

 6) Accept the change if you wish to proceed or cancel if you have changed your mind.